honeymath/honeymath/README.md

 # Qirui Li

 This is my github webpage.
 From here you can preview my ideas and softwares that developed.

+## 🔭 I’m currently working on

+> [Honeymath Platform](honeyplatform/README.md) This is a platform generating math exercises.
+The website is available at https://honeymath.com
+> I have used this platform during pandemic for teaching

 <!--
 **honeymath/honeymath** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.